cs4804-24c/a1-ghd3/README.md

 Design Achievements:

 Achievement 1 (4 Points):
 Used Bulma CSS framework to style the webpage; to make the webpage appear aesthetically pleasing, I used the Bulma CSS framework to style the h1 title, footer, and section that contains the D3 graphics primitives.
+I applied Bulma CSS styling using color, text fonts, text sizes, text weight, text positioning, and sectioning.

 Achievement 2 (4 Points):